-Leccinum scabrum, also know as Brown Birch Bolete, is a medium to large bolete that has a brown cap with gray-white pores and a white to gray stem covered with with gray-black scales.
-It grows specifically with birch, often on damp gound.
+Leccinum scabrum, also know as Brown Birch Bolete, is a medium to large bolete with a greyish brown to yellowish-brown fleshy cap and a white to grey stem covered with grey-black scales.
+It grows specifically with birch, often on damp ground.

-brown, with reddish or grayish tinges; convex or bun-shaped, at first finely downy, becoming smooth, somewhat scurfy when older.
+brown, with reddish or greyish tinges; convex or bun-shaped, at first finely downy, becoming smooth, somewhat scurfy when older.
 Flesh dirty white, unchanging, thick and firm.
 Pores

 dirty white or grayish brown, circular, small.
-Tubes same color as pores, adnate.
+Tubes same colour as pores, adnate.
 Spores

 are ocher-brown.
 Stem

-whitish, covered with gray-brown scales, more or less equal or tapering slightly upwards.
-Ring absent.
+whitish, covered with grey-brown scales, more or less equal or tapering slightly upwards.
+The mushroom has no ring.

 Distinguishing between Leccinum scabrum and its near relatives is difficult, and Leccinum scabrum is often used as a collective name for all brown capped Leccinum species like Leccinum variicolor.